nk9/get_dropbox_link/README.md

 Now you can continue calling it to generate links.

 ```
-$ get_dropbox_url.py ~/Dropbox/file.txt
+$ get_dropbox_link.py ~/Dropbox/file.txt
 https://www.dropbox.com/s/xxxx/file.txt?dl=0
 $
 ```

 ### Automator setup
-My goal was to have a keyboard shortcut in Finder that would copy a Dropbox URL to the clipboard.
+My goal was to have a keyboard shortcut in Finder that would copy a Dropbox link to the clipboard.
 If you want to do that too, you'll need to add an [Automator](https://support.apple.com/en-gb/guide/automator/welcome/mac) Quick Action.
-Here's how you do that.
+Choose one of these options:

+#### Easy way
+1. Clone or [download](https://github.com/nk9/get_dropbox_link/archive/refs/heads/main.tar.gz) this git repository.
+2. Unzip it and then double-click the "Get Dropbox Link" workflow.
+3. Press Install.

+    > **Warning**
+    >
+    > If you have installed the script somewhere other than `~/bin/get_dropbox_link.py`, you will need to edit the workflow to point at your custom location.
+You can find it in ~/Library/Services.

+#### Manual way
 1. Open Automator and create a new Quick Action.
-2. Find and drag over three actions: Get Selected Finder Items, Run Shell Script, and Copy to Clipboard.
+2. Find and drag over two actions: Run Shell Script, and Copy to Clipboard.
 3. In the Run Shell Script action, give it the content of:
     ```
-    for f in "$@"
+    $HOME/bin/get_dropbox_link.py "$@"
-    do
-        $HOME/bin/get_dropbox_url.py "$f"
-    done
     ```
     > **Warning**
     >
-    > Make sure you change the popup button to _Pass input as arguments_.
+    > Make sure you set the workflow to receive the current files or folders from Finder.
+Also, change the popup button to _Pass input as arguments_.

     > **Warning**
     >
     > Make sure the path here is the same as the path that you saved the script to earlier!

-4. Save the Quick Action to the default location.
-Give it the name you want it to have in the menu, like "Get Dropbox URL".
+4. Save the Quick Action to the default location (~/Library/Services).
+Give it the name you want it to have in the menu, like "Get Dropbox Link".

 5. Once you're done, the action should look like this:

 ![Completed Quick Action](assets/quick-action.jpg)

+### Finder shortcut
+Now that you have the script and workflow installed, the last piece is the Finder shortcut.

-6. Now, you need to assign a keyboard command to this action.
-Open System Preferences > Keyboard > Shortcuts and navigate to Services.
+1. Open System Preferences > Keyboard > Shortcuts and navigate to Services.
 It will probably appear under "Files and Folders", but may also be under "General".
-7. Make sure the checkbox to the left is checked, and give it a shortcut.
+2. Make sure the checkbox to the left is checked, and give it a shortcut.
 Here, I've  chosen <kbd>Cmd</kbd>+<kbd>Ctrl</kbd>+<kbd>L</kbd>.

 ![Assigning the keyboard shortcut](assets/keyboard-shortcut.jpg)

-8. Now, you can test it!
+3. Now, you can test it!
 Go your Dropbox folder in Finder.
 Select at least one file and press <kbd>Cmd</kbd>+<kbd>Ctrl</kbd>+<kbd>L</kbd>.
 Your clipboard should now contain the links to the files.